Malaya — 1948.

 Malayans and Chinese, in equal numbers, called the Southeast Asian country home.
 So far, it had worked.
 But now the British were scooting, and the proposed Federation didn’t appeal to the Chinese half of the family.

-And what they decide to do?
+And what do they decide to do?
 Launch an insurgency to grab power.

-Counterinsurgency operations (COIN), always a trouble for conventional armies and mindsets, in a jungle with lengthy borders brews a nightmarish ale.
+Counterinsurgency operations (COIN) — always a hurdle for conventional armies and mindsets — in a jungle with lengthy borders brew a nightmarish ale.

 The Communist Terrorists (CTs), as the British called them, operated from within the virgin jungle.
 Like ethereal creatures, they’d spawn from their hideouts to attack British rubber plantations and tin mines and terrorize the local workers and their families, then vanishing from whence they came.

 Chinese squatters, a Japanese addition reminiscent of WWII, fed, sheltered, and joined them.
 Throughout the conflict, CT numbers ranged from 5,000 to 8,000.

 At this point, one may wonder why this is important?
 Isn’t the same old play of a postcolonial independence struggle, just in another theatre?

 The Malayan Emergency is important to the student of military strategy and special operations for two reasons: First, because the British showed that a COIN campaign could succeed — spoiler alert, the government forces won — that a hearts-and-minds strategy is sometimes preferable to big numbers (remember, this was right before the Vietnam War, and the U.S. military was watching).
 And second, because it set the stage for the return of the Special Air Service (SAS).

 The initial British approach to the Malayan Emergency was to throw large numbers of men.
 It didn’t work.
 By the time the cumbersome conventional units arrived at the scene of an attack, the CTs had already vanished in the jungle.